 Torrid zone

 The torrid zone was the name given by ancient Greek and Roman geographers to the equatorial area of the Earth, so hot that it was thought to be impenetrable to sailors or explorers.
-That notion became a deterrent for European explorers until the 15th century.
+That notion became a deterrent for European explorers until the 15th century and the notion that the torrid zone was un-inhabitable was disproven by the 16th century.

 Aristotle, like all classical thinkers, knew that the world was a sphere.
 He posited that the western half of the temperate zone on the other side of the globe from Greece might be habitable and that, because of symmetry, there must be in the Southern Hemisphere a temperate zone corresponding to that in the northern.
 He thought, however, that the excessive heat in the torrid zone would prevent the exploration.